warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     [SSLUseCertsDir]
         In the same way as SSLUseCertsFile does, setting SSLUseCertsDir to 1 enables the usage of extra valid certificates stored inside the 'CERTS' XMail sub-directory.
-The 'CERTS' containes hashed file names that are created by feeding the directory path to the 'c_rehash' OpenSSL Perl script (a Windows-friedly version of 'c_rehash', named 'c_rehash.pl' is contained inside the 'win32ssl\bin' subdirectory of the source package).
+The 'CERTS' contains hashed file names that are created by feeding the directory path to the 'c_rehash' OpenSSL Perl script (a Windows-friendly version of 'c_rehash', named 'c_rehash.pl' is contained inside the 'win32ssl\bin' subdirectory of the source package).
 Unix users will find proper CA certificates inside the standard install paths of OpenSSL, while Windows users will find them inside the 'win32ssl\certs' subdirectory of the source package.
-To use 'c_rehash' you need to have the OpenSSL binaries (executable and shared libraries) correctly installed in your system, and the executable reacheable from your PATH.
+To use 'c_rehash' you need to have the OpenSSL binaries (executable and shared libraries) correctly installed in your system, and the executable reachable from your PATH.
 Then you simply run it by passing the path to the PEM certificates directory ('CERTS').
 The 'c_rehash' script will call the OpenSSL binary and will generated hashed file names (that are either symlinks or